gy23la/Geog5990M_Assignment2/README.md

-# Geog5990M_Assignment2
+# GEOG5990M: Assignment2
-Files required for assignment 2.
+A repository containing all of the data and code required for Assignment 2.